ClassicPress/ClassicPress-Migration-Plugin/README.md

 functionality that you enjoyed with WordPress, but with more attention to the most common needs of a business website.

-ClassicPress is compatible with all plugins that work in WordPress 4.9.x, so upgrading is easy.
+ClassicPress is compatible with all plugins and themes that work in WordPress `4.9.x`, so upgrading is easy.

-The ClassicPress `1.0.0-alpha1` release (codename "Sunrise") is ready to be tested by you, the users!

-**PLEASE NOTE:** As ClassicPress is currently in Alpha testing stage, we do not recommend that you upgrade a live production site to ClassicPress.
+**PLEASE NOTE:** As ClassicPress is currently in the beta release stage, we do not recommend that you upgrade a live production site to ClassicPress.

 ## Installation